Course Title: Transitioning to Nuclear Medicine Clinical Practice

 On successful completion of this course you should be able to:

-- Perform a wide range of routine diagnostic and treatment procedures as an independent nuclear medicine technologist and assist with specialised/advanced procedures.
+- Perform a wide range of routine diagnostic and treatment procedures as an independent nuclear medicine technologist and assist with specialised procedures.

-- Demonstrate knowledge in the biodistribution of radiopharmaceuticals and recognise altered distribution of the tracer.
+- Demonstrate knowledge of the biodistribution of radiopharmaceuticals and recognise altered distribution.

-- Demonstrate consistently high standards of professional behaviour and high-level interpersonal and patient care skills, to meet the requirements of a medical radiations practitioner.
+- Consistently demonstrate high standards of professional behaviour and high-level interpersonal and patient care skills.

 - Critically reflect on a wide range of key learning experiences, as well as your personal and professional development throughout the program.